michelderu/starship-enterprise/README.md

 - AWS Lambda functions to create a true severless application.
 - Additionally the AWS Simple Notification Service is used to inform service employees.
 - Finally AWS Lambda Scheduled Events to run the service every minute.
 In order to package the application nicely in a devops environment [Serverless]https://serverless.com has been used.
+The serverless functions call the Astra Database uzing Stargate APIs.

 #### Python app
 For reference, and showing the flexibility of the Datastax platform, there is also a Python app that monitors the sensor information and triggers alerts when needed.

+### Dashboarding
+Operations needs a lot of information about the fleet as well.
+For them we've created a Responsive Web Application that provides a rolling window of 5 minutes if sensor information.

 ## 2️⃣ Data model design
 ### Keyspace